springernature/vpat/springerlink.md

 <br><br>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) have a slightly higher volume of parsing errors, which include more problematic errors such as <code>li</code> elements outside of <code>ul</code> elements and duplicate IDs, that may interfere with the ability of Assistive Technology to correctly identify some components.
+Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) have a slightly higher volume of parsing errors, which include more problematic errors such as <code>li</code> elements outside of <code>ul</code> elements and duplicate IDs, that may interfere with the ability of Assistive Technology to correctly identify some components.
 <br><br>
 Ancillary static pages (e.g. the pages linked to at the footer of each page, such as Terms and Conditions, Legal Information, and Accessibility, among others) are hand-built in HTML, without the use of a dynamic templating system.
 Hand-built content may contain unclosed or illegally nested elements.
 When we become aware of content with these problems, we immediately take steps to repair the HTML.
 <br><br>